Don’t forget the Vermont State Park Pass still available until October!!!

 We get the St. Albans Messenger? and the County Courier.
-Read them here and save yourself some money!
-We also subscribe to some awesome magazines– Consumer Reports, Horticulture, Yankee Magazine, Popular Science, Smithsonian, Scientific America, Organic Gardening and some others!
+We also subscribe to some awesome magazines– Consumer Reports, Horticulture, Popular Science, Smithsonian, Scientific America, Nature Conservancy, Mother Earth News, Vermont Magazine, and some others!

-There’s more but you should come in and browse through them yourself, not to mention all the fabulous nature films shown through the Conservation Commission every January.
-No rental fees, just a simple library card, free.
+There’s more but you should come in and browse through them yourself, no rental fees, just a simple library card, free.

 (Picture Books, YA, & Teen Books are on the Children’s Page 😉